robNice/OMV-Service-Dashboard/CONFIG_README.md

   List of enabled locales.

 - `fallbacks`
-  Maps language codes to a fallback locale.
+  Maps language codes (`Accept-Language` header) to a fallback locale.

+  For example: If you are french and your browser sends `Accept-Language: fr;(...)` the fallback locale for `fr` is `fr-FR`.

+  Without this mapping, the fallback would be what is defined in your config.json as `defaultLang`.

 If this file is missing, the built-in defaults are used.